brandonroberts/angular/aio/content/getting-started/index.md

 <code-example header="src/app/products/product-preview/product-preview.component.html (Product preview routerLink)" path="getting-started/src/app/products/product-preview/product-preview.component.html" linenums="false">
 </code-example>

+Navigation is done through the `RouterLink` directive provided by the `RouterModule` in a template, or imperatively using the `Router` service.
+Navigation is always done by string, or by array of URL paths, such as `['path', 'to', variable]` which results in a URL that looks like 'https://example.org/path/to/42'.
+For the product details `routerLink`, the router constructs a complete URL based on the array of paths provided.

 When the user clicks on the product title, the router will navigate to the product details route, with the specific `productId`.
-Only placeholder text is displayed, but you'll retrieve the product details in the data section.
+Only placeholder text is displayed, but you'll retrieve the product details in the [managing data](getting-started/getting-started-data) section.

 ### Navigating to the homepage